The Agent performs the following analysis:

 Action name detection

-data-dtname within the HTML tags and use it as a caption.
+data-dtname custom attribute within the HTML tags and use it as a caption.
 For example:

 <label for="txtFirstname">Firstname</label> <input data-dtname="Firstname Text Input" type="text" value="firstname" name="firstname" title="Firstname" id="txtFirstname" />

 - The nodeName such as image, anchor, or input, and returns if